Helther/dns_server_mt/README.md

 # DNS Server, Multithreaded
-Is a RFC 1035 compatible Domain Name System Server, that implements concurrent query processing and non-blocking cache read access, if available.
+Is a RFC 1035 compatible Domain Name System Server, that implements concurrent query processing and non-blocking cache read access, implemented using std::shared_mutex.
+File logger that uses lock-free queue to add log messages and a dedicated thread to write to file.
 ## Usage
 Binary has 3 positional arguments:
 ```